icopy-site/awesome/docs/awesome/awesome-engineering-team-management.md

 - [How to be a Manager – A step-by-step guide to leading a team](https://getweeklyupdate.com/manager-guide) - A full, detailed guide on modern management practices.

+- [On being an Engineering Manager](https://ruiper.es/f746f5b7fff042c0a2565b6e36d236a4) - Some of these points needs nuance, but others are a good taste of things to come for first-time managers.

 - [Responsibility vs. accountability](https://news.ycombinator.com/item?id=21892816) - The biggest difference between manager (accountable) and engineers (responsible): “'Bad things' happen for the person accountable, whereas the person responsible can move on to the next project.”

 - “It is a job where your goal is to try disappoint people most slowly.” ([source](https://news.ycombinator.com/item?id=18222488)).

 - “So the trick is basically to put them (your direct reports) in charge, not you.
 You have the supporting role, they can request things from you.
 But the goal needs to be very clear.” ([source](https://news.ycombinator.com/item?id=23973859)) - A recipe on how to work with your direct reports, from a section of [7 habits of highly effective people](https://amzn.com/B01069X4H0/?tag=kevideld-20).

+- [The One Minute Manager Meets the Monkey](https://amzn.com/0688103804/?tag=kevideld-20) - The author use a parable in which problems are monkeys.
+Unexperienced managers let monkeys being transferred to them, accumulates on their back and compounds.
+From this, the book teach you how to change from taking on responsibilities to delegating them so you don't become a bottleneck.

 ## Building Teams